Full-time or Part-time Students

 Eligibility for a student loan is different for full-time and part-time students.

 Student Aid Alberta considers you a full-time student if you are:

 - Enrolled in at least 60% of what your school considers a full-time course load.

 Only post-secondary courses can be used to determine your eligibility.

 - A student with a permanent disability approved to study at a reduced course load.

-Check with a student advisor or a disability advisor at your post-secondary institution about how many courses you need to take to be considered either a full-time or part-time student.
+Because Student Aid does not determine course loads, you must ask a student advisor or a disability advisor at your school about how many courses you need to take to be considered either a full-time or part-time student.